 For more info on eBay’s search algorithm Cassini – read here, written by Hugh Williams, former VP of Search at eBay.

-For more about optimizing your eBay listings descriptions, here’s a link to my post – “The perfect eBay Listing“
+For more about optimizing your eBay listings descriptions, here’s a link to my post – “How to increase sales on eBay“

 Once you understand the importance of “click through rate” for placement on eBay’s search results, you can see why more impressions is not necessarily good –